Syllabus

 Links and course resources:

-The course website, reed-data-science.github.io, inlcludes information on the course, lecture slides, public course materials, and links to all other course resources:
+The course website, reed-data-science.github.io, includes information on the course, lecture slides, public course materials, and links to all other course resources:

 - Slack, for course correspondence,